aryovi/supertest-demo/README.md

 # supertest-demo
-## Aplication Description
+## Overview
-This is a small example to use the supertest node module and mocha to do API tests
+This is one small example to use the [supertest](https://www.npmjs.com/package/supertest) node module and mocha to test an API

-## Run Application
-How to use?
+## How to run this app?

+/*:
-npm install to install the node modules npm dev   //command for running the application npm run test   // command for running the tests
+Command to install the node modules

+npm install
+*/

+/*:
+command for running the application

+npm dev
+*/

+/*:
+Command for running the tests

+npm run test
+*/